 The case might progress to trial, but this is not very common in drunk driving cases.
 Since the victim’s attorney could introduce evidence of the driver’s intoxication at trial and make it difficult to defend the case, the insurance company’s lawyers are generally wise enough not to let a drunk driving case go before a jury.

 You don’t have to spend hours searching online for “car accident attorneys near me”.
-The best auto accident attorneys in California are right here at Arash Law.
-Our skilled car crash lawyers have decades of experience, and we have collected over 200 million dollars for clients across the state.
+The best auto accident attorneys in California are right here.
+Our skilled car crash lawyers have decades of experience, and we have collected over 400 million dollars for clients across the state.
 We serve clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
 Call (888) 488-1391 to schedule your free consultation to our California car accident lawyers.
 Trust our experienced legal team to protect your legal rights so you can focus on recovery from your injuries.